University of Allahabad

-The University of Allahabad is a collegiate central university located in Allahabad, Uttar Pradesh, India.
+The University of Allahabad is a central university located in Prayagraj, in Uttar Pradesh, India.
 It was established on 23 September 1887 by an act of Parliament and is recognised as an Institute of National Importance (INI).
-It is one of the oldest modern universities in India.
+It is the regarded as the fourth oldest modern university in India.
 Its origins lie in the Muir Central College, named after Lt.
-Governor of North-Western Provinces Sir William Muir in 1876, who suggested the idea of a Central University at Allahabad, which later evolved to the present university.
-It is known as the "Oxford of the East".
-Its Central University status was re-established through the University of Allahabad Act 2005 by the Parliament of India.
+Governor of North-Western Provinces Sir William Muir in 1873, who suggested the idea of a Central University at Allahabad, which later evolved to the present university.
+Its status as a central university was re-established through the University of Allahabad Act 2005 by the Parliament of India.

 History

 The foundation stone of the Muir Central College was laid by Governor-General of India, Lord Northbrook on 9 December 1873.
 The college was named after Sir William Muir, Lt.
 Governor of United Province, who was the key person in its foundation.
 The building was designed by William Emerson, who also designed Victoria Memorial in Kolkata and Crawford Market in Mumbai in a combination of Indo-Saracenic, Egyptian and Gothic styles.

 Initially, it functioned under the University of Calcutta and later, on 23 September 1887, the University of Allahabad was established, making it the fifth university established in colonial India after Calcutta university, Bombay university, Madras university, and Lahore's Punjab university.

 It began as an affiliating and examining body for graduate and postgraduate degrees with a classical orientation and the responsibility for secondary education as well.
 Between 1891 and 1922, Government Science College, Jabalpur, the oldest science college of India was affiliated to the university.
 By 1904 the university established its own teaching departments and instituted doctoral research programs.
 The University Senate hall was opened by the lieutenant-governor, Sir John Hewett, in 1912.

 In 1921, with the announcement of the Allahabad University Act of 1921, the Muir Central College merged with the university, which was reorganized as a unitary teaching and residential university.
 Over the next few years its affiliated colleges were transferred to Agra University and the task of conducting secondary-level examinations was relocated.

 In 1951, the university (while maintaining its fundamental unitary character) recognized certain local institutions as associated colleges authorized to teach undergraduate courses under the Faculty of Arts, Commerce, Science, and Law.

 In view of these achievements, as well as its position among the universities of Uttar Pradesh, the state government accorded it formal recognition in July 1992 as a 'premier institution' (Vishesh Agrani Sanstha).
 During the university's centenary celebrations in 1987 there were demands from students, faculty, and employees for the granting of status as a central university.

 In 2003 the union cabinet decided to restore the central universality status of the university.
 This central university status was finally restored in 2005, through The University of Allahabad Act by the Parliament of India, which also declared the university an Institution of National Importance.

 It has been accredited by the National Assessment and Accreditation Council.